jschristie/docs/sources/faq/general.md

-## How do I change the IP address of my Gluu Server?
+## How do I change the IP address and/or listening port of my Gluu Server?

-There is no easy way to change the IP address of your Gluu Server once it's already deployed.
+There is no easy way to change the IP address or port of your Gluu Server once it's already deployed.
+At very least it would require to modify a lot of settings stored in LDAP configuration entries, in Apache/Tomcat configuration, and perhaps in custom authentication scripts' sources too (if you plan to use one).
 If you need to change an IP address, we recommend doing a fresh install on a new VM.

 ## How do I customize the IDP to ask for Email instead of Username for login?